utkucy/arbitrum-mcp-tools/README.md

 Note: The setup script will automatically use the Alchemy API key from your `.env` file to configure the MCP tools.

-### Setup for Gemini 💫
+### Setup for Gemini CLI 💫

-1. Install the Gemini desktop application if you haven't already.
+1. Install the Gemini CLI application if you haven't already.

 2. Run the setup script: